SAP-samples/manage-apis-codejam/exercises/01-open-api-specification/README.md

 The OpenAPI specification was donated to the Linux Foundation under the [OpenAPI Initiative](https://www.openapis.org/) back in 2015.
 Before this, it was known as Swagger specification.
 You might bump into some websites/documentation that still refers to the specification as Swagger or use Swagger and OpenAPI spec interchangeably.
 The proper name is OpenAPI, not Swagger or Open API, and it is how I will refer to it in this blog post.

     [Swagger](https://swagger.io/) is a collection of tools for API development created by [SmartBear Software](https://smartbear.com/).
 One of its most popular tools, and one that you’ve probably seen around, is [Swagger UI](https://swagger.io/tools/swagger-ui/).
 Swagger UI is commonly embedded in products, to allow developers to test the APIs that they publish.
-You can see a Swagger UI in the SAP Ariba Developer Portal or in the API Business Hub Enterprise.
+You can see a Swagger UI in the SAP Ariba Developer Portal or the API Business Hub Enterprise.
 Unfortunately, people commonly refer to Swagger UI as just Swagger which can be confusing at times.

 ## Why is it important?

 The OpenAPI specification is an industry-standard, it is widely adopted by different vendors/services to document their APIs and there is a [huge community](https://openapi.tools/) behind it.
-SAP has adopted the OpenAPI spec to document its APIs, e.g. in the SAP API Business Hub you can find the OpenAPI spec for the APIs exposed by the different products.
+SAP has adopted the OpenAPI spec to document its APIs, e.g. in the SAP Business Accelerator Hub you can find the OpenAPI spec for the APIs exposed by the different products.
 If you download the JSON file listed within the [SAP S/4HANA Cloud Business Partner API](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) (`API resources > API specification > JSON`) and inspect it, you'll notice that it follows the OpenAPI spec `3.0.0`.
 Also, various SAP products, e.g. [SAP Process Automation](https://help.sap.com/docs/PROCESS_AUTOMATION/a331c4ef0a9d48a89c779fd449c022e7/609538e04bc843d887011765c14ecdda.html?locale=en-US), [API Management](https://help.sap.com/docs/SAP_CLOUD_PLATFORM_API_MANAGEMENT/66d066d903c2473f81ec33acfe2ccdb4/3ce080d478a34256b5dd4e971e7961f8.html?locale=en-US), [Cloud Integration](https://help.sap.com/docs/CLOUD_INTEGRATION/4b57f249012e4e1f8c15cbd5dbb4fff3/fb7c1df576d94516937ce773c456068a.html?locale=en-US), [SAP Data Intelligence](https://help.sap.com/docs/SAP_DATA_INTELLIGENCE/ca509b7635484070a655738be408da63/439278cbff87491c802d75de8cc5c97f.html?locale=en-US), use OpenAPI spec to define/consume APIs.

 <p align = "center">
     <img alt="Business Partner API - specification" src="assets/business-partner-open-api-spec.png" width="90%"/><br/>